UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 >> ## Solution
 >>You should get a column with emails with the following path expression after hitting scrape
 >>~~~
-./td[4]/a
+>>./td[4]/a
 >>~~~
 >>{: .output}
->{: .solution}
-{: .challenge}

-Note that Scraper gave you a starting path based on what you have scraped `//tr[td]`, so you have only to add the continuation of it.
-In order to tell Scraper extension we are only interested in the emails, we will have to indicate the data that is in the fourth column and add the specific path to the email address.
+>> Note that Scraper gave you a starting path based on what you have scraped `//tr[td]`, so you have
+>> only to add the continuation of it.
+In order to tell Scraper extension we are only interested in the
+>> emails, we will have to indicate the data that is in the fourth column and add the specific path to
+>> the email address.
 Don’t forget the dot (.) in the beginning of the Xpath expression.
-As we have learned in the previous lesson that is how you tell the path is in the current context node.
+As we have
+>> learned in the previous lesson that is how you tell the path is in the current context node.
+>>

-You can remove the contact row now and copy the output to the clipboard.
+>> You can remove the contact row now and copy the output to the clipboard.
+> {: .solution}
 {: .challenge}

 ## Let's scrape a different site.